datanav/docs/technical/shopify-membercare.rst

      - "string"

-Shopify Product to Membercare Products
+Shopify Product to MemberCare Products
 --------------------------------------
-Every Shopify Product will be synchronized with a Membercare Products.
+Every Shopify Product will be synchronized with a MemberCare Products.

-Once a link between a Shopify Product and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Product and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Product and a Membercare Products:
+The following properties are synchronized between a Shopify Product and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - Shopify Product Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Shopify Sesamproduct to Membercare Products
+Shopify Sesamproduct to MemberCare Products
 -------------------------------------------
-Every Shopify Sesamproduct will be synchronized with a Membercare Products.
+Every Shopify Sesamproduct will be synchronized with a MemberCare Products.

-Once a link between a Shopify Sesamproduct and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Sesamproduct and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Sesamproduct and a Membercare Products:
+The following properties are synchronized between a Shopify Sesamproduct and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - Shopify Sesamproduct Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - title
      - name
      - "string"